4 little-known benefits of vitamin A

 1. It helps maintain the visual system

-Vitamin A (retinol) helps with vision by allowing the eyes to adapt to changes in light.
+Vitamin A (retinol) contributes to the maintenance of normal vision by allowing the eyes to adapt to changes in light.

 2. It supports the body's immunity

 Vitamin A helps regulate genes involved in the immune response.
-This process helps protect the body against infections by contributing to the proper functioning of the immune system.
+This process helps protect the body from infections by contributing to the proper functioning of the immune system.

 Sources of vitamin A

-Food sources of retinol include butter, cod liver oils, fatty fish, egg yolks and whole milk.
-Sources of carotenoids include dark leafy green vegetables, peppers, sweet potatoes, broccoli, kale, parsley and carrots.
+Food sources of retinol include butter, cod liver oils, fatty fish, egg yolks, and whole milk.
+Sources of carotenoids include dark leafy green vegetables, bell peppers, sweet potatoes, broccoli, kale, parsley, and carrots.